garima2510/self-hosted-runner-azure-containers/README.md

    - Pass `RUNNER_REPOSITORY_URL` as the repo URL where github runner will be used.
 You can update the code to use org or enterprise level runner too
    - Create PAT and store it as `GITHUB_TOKEN` in secrets.
 This is used to connect to repo and deploy agent on it.
 The permission required for the token is `repo` and `admin:repo_hook`
    - After that run the workflow to deploy ACI and it will be set
+5. Your self-hosted github runner is ready to use and it runs in ACI.
+More details on how to use self-hosted runner [here](https://docs.github.com/en/actions/hosting-your-own-runners/using-self-hosted-runners-in-a-workflow)

 #### P.S.
 A lot of params are hard-coded in the bicep file.
 Make sure to change the values or pass the values at run time.